gumbol/html5-audio-player/README.md

 - **Display current track time**

 ## Note
-In order to get the same result as the Demo you will need [css files](https://github.com/gumbol/gumbol.github.io/tree/master/styles) these css files.
+In order to get the same result as the Demo you will need [these css files.](https://github.com/gumbol/gumbol.github.io/tree/master/styles)

 [Demo](https://gumbol.github.io/posts/app-project-html5-audio-player.html)